Recipes|Featured Main

 In a large deep skillet, begin heating oil for frying.
 Oil temperature should be 350°F when tested with a thermometer.
 Another way to check when oil is ready is to stick a wooden skewer or dowel in oil and when bubbles form around the wood, the oil is ready.

 In another bowl, combine flour, cornmeal, baking powder, salt and pepper.
 Mix to combine.
 One at a time, take a mushroom section out of the wet mixture and place into dry mixture.
-Toss section around until fully coated (pressing some of the dry mixture into the crevices of the mushroom section will create even more crunchy areas) then place on a plate.
+Toss section around until fully coated (pressing some of the dry mixture into the crevices of the mushroom section to create more crunch) then place on a plate.

 When all mushroom sections are coated, place about half in hot oil and fry for about 2 minutes per side until browned and crispy.
 Remove to paper towel, sprinkle liberally with more Cajun seasoning and repeat for the remaining mushroom sections.